-DG: What Worked?
+DG: What worked?

 I really loved what I was doing.
-I’m sort of fascinating by supply chains generally, so having the chance to work with Sara sit in on the supply chain calls and learn about the challenges and opportunities for a company like this was fascinating.
+I’m sort of fascinated by supply chains generally, so having the chance to work with Sara and sit in on the supply chain calls and learn about the challenges and opportunities for a company like this was fascinating.
 Basically, this is an industry that I want to be a part of, and things look really different from the outside.
 You can sort of look at what a company does and what their marketing materials but the rationale for a lot of the decisions isn’t made clear.

 So it’s been great to sort of be on the other side of the curtain, and hear the explanations behind the complicated decisions we have to make every day.
 It’s just a higher level of thinking about things than what marketing materials say or, you know, “God in a Cup.”